Skip to Main Content

 Gene therapy to regenerate heart cells may prevent lethal arrhythmias after heart attack

 Gene therapy aimed to help the heart repair itself after injury promises to alleviate the often lethal ventricular arrhythmias that can happen after a heart attack.
-This novel therapeutic approach was recently explored by researchers at The Texas Heart Institute, Baylor College of Medicine and YAP Therapeutics, an early-stage start-up spun out from THI and Baylor College of Medicine.
+This novel therapeutic approach was recently explored by researchers at Baylor College of Medicine and YAP Therapeutics.

 The researchers used porcine models to study a variety of arrhythmias that typically can occur in the first few days after a heart attack.
 In previous studies, researchers used gene therapy in animal models to induce regeneration of cardiomyocytes—the type of cells that are damaged and die off after a heart attack—to improve heart function.
 Yet, some methods of inducing cell proliferation in the heart have been shown to harm the heart’s electrical conduction system, potentially causing deadly irregular heart rhythms, (arrhythmias).